haproxy/haproxy/doc/lua-api/index.rst

   AppletHTTP.headers["accept"][2] = "*/*, q=0.1"
 ..

-.. js:attribute:: AppletHTTP.headers

-  Contains an array containing all the request headers.

 .. js:function:: AppletHTTP.set_status(applet, code)

   This function sets the HTTP status code for the response.
 The allowed code are